Raymond E. Beckham

 Beckham served eight years as a full-time volunteer in the Public Affairs Department of the LDS Church.
 He has also served as president of the Utah National Parks Council of the Boy Scouts of America, Chairman of the local Red Cross chapter, president of the Provo Downtown Alliance, and has been an active member of the United Way and many other community organizations.
 In 2012 Beckham was recognized at the Boy Scouts America Gala Dinner for his lifelong dedication to scouting.

 Also in 2012, Beckham was awarded the Franklin S. Harris Award and addressed graduates at the April Convocation for the College of Fine Arts and Communications.
 Because of Beckham's large impact on the Communications program, there is an annual Beckham Lecture Series sponsored by the department.

-In 2017, Becham's developments for the city of Provo were honored in The Daily Herald and he was honored with the Freedom Award as part of Provo's annual Freedom Festival celebration.
+In 2017, Beckham's developments for the city of Provo were honored in The Daily Herald and he was honored with the Freedom Award as part of Provo's annual Freedom Festival celebration.

 After the death of his wife Ida, he later married Janette Callister Hales.
 He and Janette enjoyed 22 years together before he passed away on October 31, 2017.